ualjuliette/creative-computing/README.md

 2. I had never been very adept at these subjects.
 3. I *thought* I had left all of that behind in high school.

-Sometimes I would find myself enjoying math and science on the occasion that I had *actually understood* what I was learning.\* Unfortunately, this was quite rare though.
+Sometimes I would find myself enjoying math and science on the occasion that I had *actually understood* what I was learning and did not feel like a complete noob.\*.

 ![e1c214158691365f8cda1760fed59fcf](https://user-images.githubusercontent.com/93985229/141436845-8b0ecfdb-350e-41f4-9325-715536ceb139.jpg)